 SNMP traps are a mechanism a device uses to send information about device events.
 It’s a data collection mechanism that helps you and your team learn if anything important happens to their infrastructure.

-SNMP informs require a response from other SNMP agents they communicate with.
+SNMP INFORM messages require acknowledgement from the SNMP manager to confirm successful delivery.
 They expect a response from the other agent upon receipt of a message, which helps agents determine if a trap was successfully sent.
 These are good to use in cases when reliability is critical, and the information sent is vital to operations.

 Wrapping up